Pfizerpen Side Effects

 Generic Name: penicillin g potassium

-Note: This page contains side effects data for the generic drug penicillin g potassium.
-It is possible that some of the dosage forms included below may not apply to the brand name Pfizerpen.
+Note: This document contains side effect information about penicillin g potassium.
+Some of the dosage forms listed on this page may not apply to the brand name Pfizerpen.

 For the Consumer